JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 The `uri` variable will contain the precise platform-specific path to the file that the path points to.
 External libraries can use that path to access the file in a manner that suits them.

+## Publication

+Starting with Compose Multiplatform %composeEapVersion%-beta01, all necessary resources are included in the publication package, regardless of module and source set hierarchy.

+To enable this functionality, your project needs to use Kotlin 2.0.0-Beta5 or newer and Gradle 7.6 or newer.

 ## What's next?